karishma-battina/gitops-argocd/README.md

 - An AKS cluster deployed on Azure.
 - Azure Container Registry (ACR) configured and accessible from your AKS cluster.
 - Argo CD installed and running in AKS cluster.
-(Mention how it was installed - e.g., via Helm, manifests, etc.)
+(Setup as part of the project [terraform-aks](https://github.com/karishma-battina/terraform-aks))

 ## Project Overview